paisuygoda/im2ingr/README.md

+# im2ingr: Retrieving Ingredients from Food Images

+This repository was first copied from im2recipe (https://github.com/torralba-lab/im2recipe-Pytorch) My goal is different from that of im2recipe so I didn't actually forked this, but at this moment a little tweak has done and most of codes are not mine so I will leave the original readme below.

 # im2recipe: Learning Cross-modal Embeddings for Cooking Recipes and Food Images

 This repository contains the code to train and evaluate models from the paper: